howard-university-web-services/howard_paragraphs/modules/hp_table/README.md

-# idfive Paragraphs Table
+# Howard Paragraphs Table

-Paragraphs integration of tablefield module for use in idfive client projects, and set up to use tablesaw js:
+Paragraphs integration of tablefield module for use in Howard projects, and set up to use tablesaw js:

  - [tablefield module](https://www.drupal.org/project/tablefield)
  - [tablesaw](https://github.com/filamentgroup/tablesaw)